vigneshavm/Interview-questions/JS Q.md

 #### **Default Parameters**

-**Interviewer**: How do default parameters work in JavaScript functions?

-**Answer**: Default parameters allow you to specify a default value for a function parameter if no value is provided during the function call.
+ Default parameters allow you to specify a default value for a function parameter if no value is provided during the function call.

 **Example**:
 ```javascript